muratk3n/thirdwave/en/tweets/2020/week13d.md

 "@GeorgeGammon

-Right pointing backhand index Some say reaction to CV is worse than CV (Bc Econ damage)
+Some say reaction to CV is worse than CV (Bc Econ damage)

-I get it, but remember, CV didn’t force: Down pointing backhand index
+I get it, but remember, CV didn’t force:

 1. Mkt cap/gdp 150%+